 Option 1: Partner With an Active Note Investor

-You bring the capital (through your SDIRA or Solo 401(k)), and an experienced note investor finds the deals, does the due diligence, works the borrower, and manages the entire process.
+You bring the capital (through your SDIRA or Solo 401(k)), and an experienced note investor — someone who does this full-time — finds the deals, does the due diligence, works the borrower, and manages the entire process.
 You get the returns.
 They do the work.

 Option 2: Joint Venture (JV) on Individual Deals

-Instead of committing to a fund or ongoing relationship, you can JV on a deal-by-deal basis.
+Instead of committing to a fund or ongoing relationship, you can Joint Venture (JV) on a deal-by-deal basis.
 The operator brings the deal and the expertise.
 You bring the capital.
 Returns are split based on the agreement — typically favoring the capital partner since they're taking the financial risk.

 Option 3: Invest in a Note Fund or Private Lend on a Deal